 Our family finds comfort in the hometown feel of Jekyll Island.
 Looking for activities for our children (and their sensory needs) seemed daunting at first, but we had a fantastic experience.
 If you’re looking for a peaceful and affordable beach vacation, Jekyll Island is the place.
 Keep reading for the seven best Jekyll Island activities for families.

-If you like what you see, be sure to sign up for our printable PDF of a map of Jekyll Island and activities to do on the island.
+If you like what you see, sign up for our printable PDF of a map of what to do on Jekyll Island and activities to do on the island.

 Jekyll Island offers island beach views, unlike anywhere in the world.
 Grab the family and unwind with the best Jekyll Island activities for families.
 Jekyll island is a perfect stop overnight for cross-country road trips when driving on I-95 (or even heading towards Florida from I-77).